Park-HyeJin/CrankNocolson/README.txt

-Here, we upload the simulation codes and gunplot scripts for plotting figures for the papr.
+Here, we upload core codes for numerical calculation and gunplot scripts for plotting figures for the papr.

 There are two folder including core codes.
 One (CN) is for implementing the Crank-Nicolson algorithm to solve the reaction-diffusion equations on the two-dimensional lattice space at constant diffusion coefficients.